Published: September 3, 2018

 The Project Discovery process is a common stage in the development lifecycle of many digital products.
-The most common cases (you may find yourself on this list, too) when it’s required are:
+The most common cases when it’s required are:

-- You have general understanding and market research of your idea and nothing else.
-Then your project requires preparation of essential product-related data: user stories, use cases, wireframes and a UX-mindmap.
+Your project requires the preparation of essential product-related data: user stories, use cases, wireframes, and a UX-mindmap

-- You already have use cases or user stories but the clear vision of the product is still missing.
-UX-Prototyping would be our solution during the Discovery Stage for you.
+You already have use cases or user stories but the clear vision of the product is still missing

-- You are well prepared, you have use-cases, wireframes and your project doesn’t require a deep research.
-In this case we just need to hold an onboarding session (we’ll explain what it is a bit later) and prepare a realistic estimate.
+You are well prepared, you have use-cases, wireframes and your project doesn’t require deep research

 However, we tailor this stage to the needs of every client so even if your case isn’t mentioned, the Discovery Phase may still bring some benefits to you.
 Which ones?
 Let’s find out!